barhanc/notes/comp-sci/python.md

           f.close()
   ```

-* `bisect` from `bisect` module in standard library returns and index `i` which for a given array
+* `bisect` from `bisect` module in standard library returns an index `i` which for a given array
   `xs` and target `y` partitions the array into two halves such that `all(x <= y for x in xs[:i])`
   and `all(x > y for x in xs[i:])`

 * `heapq` is VERY useful as it is a good, standard implementation of a min/max heap data structure
   that you can use.
-It is arguably better (and objectively faster) than `queue.PriorityQueue` although the API is a bit less intuitive.
+It is arguably better (and objectively faster) than `queue.PriorityQueue`
+  although the API is a bit less intuitive.

 * To check whether a number `n` in the given range (e.g. `int32`) is a power of some number `k` you
   just have to check if `k**p % n == 0` where `p` is the greatest number such that `k**p` is still